galactixx/cryogrid-net/README.md

 ## Problem Statement

-CRYO-EM workflows require precise identification of slot centers in grid boxes for:
+CRYO-EM workflows require precise identification of slot centers in grid boxes.
-- Automated sample positioning
-- Precise robotic handling
-- Quality control

-The challenge: detect four distinct slot centers despite variations in lighting, orientation, and positioning.
+How to detect four distinct slot centers despite variations in lighting, orientation, and positioning?

 ## Model Architecture